 The University's website is also specially constructed for both new and returning students and will always have up-to-date information that you need to help you to navigate the journey through tertiary education at UCC.

 I look forward to meeting and interacting with as many of you as possible, and wish you a wonderful academic year!

-Yvonne Dawkins (PhD), Associate Vice President of Academic and Students' Affairs (AVP) University of the Commonwealth Caribbean
+Yvonne Dawkins (PhD), Vice Provost, Academic Affairs University of the Commonwealth Caribbean